forrestjgq/lsp/thread/pwpt/pthread4.md

 In pipelining, a stream of "data items" is processed serially by an ordered set of threads (Figure 4.1).
 Each thread performs a specific operation on each item in sequence, passing the data on to the next thread in the pipeline.

-For example, the data might be a scanned image, and thread A might process an image array, thread B might search the processed data for a specific set of fea tures, and thread C might collect the serial stream of search results from thread B into a report.
+For example, the data might be a scanned image, and thread A might process an image array, thread B might search the processed data for a specific set of features, and thread C might collect the serial stream of search results from thread B into a report.
 Or each thread might perform a single step in some sequence of modifications on the data.

-The following program, called pipe.c, shows the pieces of a simple pipeline program.
+The following program, called `pipe.c`, shows the pieces of a simple pipeline program.
 Each thread in the pipeline increments its input value by 1 and passes it to the next thread.
-The main program reads a series of "command lines" from stdin.
-A command line is either a number, which is fed into the beginning of the pipeline, or the character "=," which causes the program to read the next result from the end of the pipeline and print it to stdout.
+The main program reads a series of "command lines" from `stdin`.
+A command line is either a number, which is fed into the beginning of the pipeline, or the character "=," which causes the program to read the next result from the end of the pipeline and print it to `stdout`.

 ```mermaid
 graph LR;